Choosing the Best Ketamine Treatment: IV vs Injection vs Spravato

 Medicaid generally covers Spravato, but coverage varies significantly by state – some states fully cover it while others don’t cover it at all.
 Note: Many clinics won’t take Medicaid.
 Check out my guide on how to get Spravato approved by Medicaid.

-Spravato may be less effective than IV or injections, but make no mistake—it’s still a powerful treatment that delivers significant relief.
+Spravato is much less effective than IV or injections, but make no mistake—it’s still a powerful treatment that delivers significant relief.

 Only about 40-50% of the medication is absorbed through the nasal tissues, making it less efficient than IV or injection.